jurriandoornbos/rpi_node/readme.md

 The camera is connected to the RPi via the USB3 cable, and only requires ROS Noetic + the camera driver to be installed.
 (Depthai-ROS)
 The base-station laptop requires everything to run, for usefulness sake in debugging, Depthai-ROS is also installed in the ros_ws.

+It has an altered version of the example nodes from Luxonis/Depthai-ROS, and a set of launch files for rtabmap settings and camera.

 ## Install prerequisites:
 ### Depthai-ROS: